USEPA/workshops/lessons/04_data_viz_with_ggplot2.md

 In short, some of the initial setup for ggplot is a bit more verbose than base R, but when we want to do some more complex plots it is much easier in `ggplot2`.

 Before we get into another exercise, lets look at some of the other geometries.
-In particular, boxplots and histograms.
-If you want to see all that you can do, take a look at the list of `ggplot2` [geom functions](http://docs.ggplot2.org/current/).
+The best place to do this is excellent `ggplot2` documentation of the [geom functions](http://docs.ggplot2.org/current/).

 ## Example explained
-Now that we have the basics of `ggplot2` down, let's take a closer look at our example in `region2_nla_analysis.Rmd`.
+Now that we have the basics of `ggplot2` down, let's take a closer look at our example in `nla_analysis.R`.

-## Excercise 5.1
+## Excercise 4.1
 For this exercise we will work on creating a new plot from scratch.
 One of the concepts I hope to get across is that creating a plot is as much knowing data manipulation as it is knowing the details of your plotting system (`ggplot2` in our case).

-1. Create a new code chunk at the end of our `.Rmd` and name it `best_nla_plot_ever`.
+1. Add some new code at the end of our `nla_anlaysis.R`.
+The goal of these lines of code is to:

-2. Let's see if plotting the state averages of total nitrogen, total phosphorus, and chlorophyll *a* changes anything.
-You'll need to manipulate our data frame and summarize on the states.
+  - calculate the state by state average of total nitrogen, total phosphorus, and chlorophyll *a*
+  - create a scatter plot of these newly created values.
+  - comment your code

+You'll need to manipulate our data frame, summarize on the states and plot the newly created variables.
+This will be a challenging excercise as it includes nearly all of the tidyverse components we have talked about.